Dear Concern,

 From India, Faridabad

-one month's service is not being considered as an experience.
+One month's service is not being considered as an experience.
 If the HR policy is framed as such, then it may be.
-Or when relieving the employee,(relieving order is a must) it may be mentioned in it the date of joining and the date of relieving, which would serve both the purposes.
+When relieving the employee (a relieving order is a must), the date of joining and the date of relieving may be mentioned in it, serving both purposes.

 From India, Pune

 I also agree that any time invested is a consideration of experience.
-However the design of a letter is the decision of the employer, not the employee.
-Many companies assess the working staff annually, unfortunately, so although this situation may not be the norm, it does occur.
-I have been in situations where for personal reasons an employee needs a letter of sorts- legal, insurance, credit.
+However, the design of a letter is the decision of the employer, not the employee.
+Many companies assess the working staff annually; unfortunately, this situation may not be the norm, but it does occur.
+I have been in situations where, for personal reasons, an employee needs a letter of sorts - legal, insurance, credit.
 If an employer feels as though the employee simply does not have sufficient time to determine value, then a simple letter of employment may suffice.
-For example- employment date, title, job responsibility, validation of area or work assignment, shift assigned, punctuality.
-The bottom line is to discuss this request with HR; proceed with policy and if no policy covers the topic then confer with HR for the legal design and the supervisor can supply the content.
+For example, employment date, title, job responsibility, validation of area or work assignment, shift assigned, punctuality.
+The bottom line is to discuss this request with HR; proceed with policy, and if no policy covers the topic, then confer with HR for the legal design, and the supervisor can supply the content.

 From United States, Fremont

-So, I would say, it is depend on the company that they provide it or not.
-Also, I would say that it doesn't matter that you have experience letter for one month but make sure to have relieving letter from the company.
+One month is a too short period to mention or show as working experience, as companies often have probation periods ranging from one to three months or six months, depending on various factors.
+Therefore, I would say it depends on the company whether they provide it or not.
+Additionally, I would suggest that it doesn't matter if you have an experience letter for one month; however, make sure to have a relieving letter from the company.

 From India, Lucknow